SharifElHaloul/Code-institute-Project-1/README.md

 # Software #

-* I used Visual Studio Code to creat, edit, preview and push all of my code to my repository
+* I used Visual Studio Code to create, edit, preview and push all of my code to my repository
 * Git and Github for version control
-* I used Balsamic for my wrieframes and initial designs
+* I used Balsamic for my wireframes and initial designs

 # Code #